FREE BUDGET WORKSHEET DOWNLOAD!

 I have always absolutely hated racing around in the morning before school trying to put together school lunches, but even more than that I hate paying so much for Smuckers to make Frozen Uncrustables for me, so making these homemade uncrustables was brilliant.

 Kinda sad that it took 14 years of momming for me to figure this one out, but I'm going to teach you how to make them too now so that you can be just as smart as me, probably a whole lot sooner.

 Gather up your ingredients:

 - or Hazelnut Spread!
 (I only recently learned about Nutella Uncrustables but BOY do they sound good)

 - Decruster Sandwich Sealer Tool

-I got this darling Wonder bread sealer, but it looks like it's no longer available!
+I got a darling Wonder bread sealer back in the day, but it looks like it's no longer available!
 There are TONS of other cute options though.

 I have a crunchy-peanut-butter-and-jelly-eater, creamy-peanut-butter-only-eater, and creamy-peanut-butter-and-jelly-eater at home, so I love that I can make all of them at once this way!